zio/zio-json/README.md

 play   2350 ( 3589)  1854 (1344)
 ```

 The reason why `zio-json` is not as badly affected is because it skips values that are unexpected.
-We can completely mitigate this kind of attack by using the `@json.no_extra_fields` annotation which results in the payload being rejected at a rate of 5.5 million ops/sec.
+We can completely mitigate this kind of attack by using the `@no_extra_fields` annotation which results in the payload being rejected at a rate of 5.5 million ops/sec.

 Other kinds of redundant values attacks are also possible, such as using an array of 60K full of high precision decimal numbers that require slow parsing (also known as ["near halfway numbers"](https://www.exploringbinary.com/17-digits-gets-you-there-once-youve-found-your-way/)), attacking the CPU.
 However, the memory attack afforded to us by a redundant `String` is already quite effective.